-Upon completion of this course at North Connaught College, students will be able to apply for employment in business.
+Upon completion of this course at North Connaught College of Further Education, students will be able to apply for employment in business.
 Job opportunities include:

 - Accountancy firms